turingschool/front-end-curriculum/lessons/module-1/css-2.md

 ### Introduction (5 min)
 Each student is part of a Research Group investigating one of four content areas:

-* Reset vs Normalize CSS files
+* Reset vs Normalize CSS files & Idiomatic CSS
 * Image Optimization
 * Performance & Organization
 * Transitions, Transformations, Animations